ems-project/EMSCommonBundle/doc/json-menu.md

  - `label` : contain a non-mandatory string labelling the JsonMenuIte
  - `type` : string identifying the subform type of this JsonMenuItem
  - `object` : contain the JSON of the subform
- - `children` : contains an non-mandatory array of JsonMenuItem (recursive structure)
+ - `children` : contains a non-mandatory array of JsonMenuItem (recursive structure)

 # Twig filter ems_json_menu_decode